MillenniumMachines/millenniummachines.github.io/docs/casa/manual/chapters/20_sliding_door_assembly.md

 ---

-Attach the two door panels together using 2020 hinges.
-Add a second set of hinges to the right hand edge to be used to attach the door to the machine.
+Attach the two door panels using 2020 hinges.
+Add a second set of hinges to the right-hand edge to attach the door to the machine.
 !!! info annotate "Components Required"
     ```
         12 x M5 x 10 FHCS